Aliases for ATP1A3 Gene

 GeneCards Summary for ATP1A3 Gene

 ATP1A3 (ATPase Na+/K+ Transporting Subunit Alpha 3) is a Protein Coding gene.
 Diseases associated with ATP1A3 include Dystonia 12 and Cerebellar Ataxia, Areflexia, Pes Cavus, Optic Atrophy, And Sensorineural Hearing Loss.
-Among its related pathways are Insulin secretion and Cardiac conduction.
-GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP1A2.
+Among its related pathways are Collagen chain trimerization and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
+An important paralog of this gene is ENSG00000285505.

 UniProtKB/Swiss-Prot Summary for ATP1A3 Gene